fpestana-git/fpestana-git.github.io/README.md

 # Welcome to my personal knowledge base

-In this knowledge database I intend to explore the current state-of-the-art knowledge on several topics, to learn and understand the gaps I have in my knowledge.
-Also, useful references and resources will be shown whenever I found them useful.
+In this personal knowledge database I will compile information on resources such as methodologies and publically available datasets.

+I will also include data analysis guides.

 ### Content